 Nothing fancy and complicated.
 He didn’t even count his macros.
 He did it all based upon his experience and believe me when I say that training with a regimen like Zach makes you eat like horse.
 That is why I believe counting macros was not important at all.

-No one could survive a training volume such as his without supplying their body with all the required nutrients: carbohydrates, proteins, fats and micro-nutrients.
+No one could survive a training volume such as his without supplying their body with all the required nutrients: carbohydrates, proteins, fats, and micro-nutrients.

 The way our physique develops with calisthenics is not the same as with weight training and isolation work on machines.
-It teaches us to use our body in a coherent manner unlike so called isolation exercises which breed strength and muscle imbalances.
+It teaches us to use our body in a coherent manner, unlike so-called isolation exercises which breed strength and muscle imbalances.

-The compound and fundamental moves we do in calisthenics emphasize the muscles to work together and that is why we developed nice proportions with no weak links between.
+The compound and fundamental moves we do in calisthenics emphasize the muscles work together and that is why we developed nice proportions with no weak links between.

-Of course that for lifting a barbell from the ground you must work upon that move pattern over and over again hence you will become stronger at it than training with any other techniques, be it calisthenics.
+Of course that for lifting a barbell from the ground you must work upon that movement pattern over and over again hence you will become stronger at it than training with any other techniques, be it calisthenics.
 But for doing daily life activities it is more important to be lean and functional than to be able to lift a barbell and lack everything else.